cedexis/cloudflare-radar/cloudflare.md

 If you would like to see a live sample on how all the top Internet providers are performing, check out our [Country Reports](http://www.cedexis.com/reports/#?report=isp&country=US).

 #### PLT Alerts Subscription Services
-When you sign up for our subscription services, you will receive real time (or summary) email alerts when page load times for your website pages exceed a threshold you define.
-With PLT Alerts, you can be proactive about your website performance and also closely monitor SLAs for your service providers.
+When you sign up for our subscription services, you will receive real time (or summary) email alerts when page load times for your website exceed a configurable <em>threshold</em>.
+With PLT Alerts, you can be proactive about your website performance and also closely monitor SLAs for cloud service providers.

 ![Example](/images/apps/cedexis/plt-alerts-example.png "Sample PLT Alerts")